JoshS1204/EBSP/README.md

 # Changes

-1. Fix of history mechanism (double deletion into undo)
+1. Fix of history mechanism (do a double delete > undo 2 times > move object > undo again)
 2. Event handlers for drag & drop
 3. Event handlers for delete